-- Demographics Inquired about age, gender, educational attainment, household income, employment status, residency, etc. - Strengths and Weaknesses Asked respondents what they like best / least about Northfield Township, what the most / least important issues are facing Northfield Township, and what types of development they would like to see in the Township. - Funding Options Discussed possible millage options to gauge the community's support if pursued. - Areas of Concern These open-ended questions asked respondents to list specific concerns that they felt should be addressed. - Non-Resident Questions These questions were intended to get specific feedback from those respondents not currently residing in the Township about their perceptions of Northfield Township. - Contact Information Respondents were asked to provide their contact information.
+- Demographics Inquired about age, gender, educational attainment, household income, employment status, residency, etc. - Strengths and Weaknesses Asked respondents what they like best / least about Northfield Township, what the most / least important issues are facing Northfield Township, and what types of development they would like to see in the Township. - Funding Options Discussed possible millage options to gauge the community's support if pursued. - Areas of Concern These open-ended questions were asked for respondents to list specific concerns that they felt should be addressed. - Non-Resident Questions These questions were intended to get specific feedback from those respondents not currently residing in the Township about their perceptions of Northfield Township. - Contact Information Respondents were asked to provide their contact information.

-From the Planning Fair comments and Survey results, the Northfield Township Planning Commission has formulated the following community goals and objectives to serve as the basis for the future development of Northfield Township and the Whitmore Lake community.
+From the Planning Fair comments and survey results, the Northfield Township Planning Commission has formulated the following community goals and objectives to serve as the basis for future development.

 Goals are general statements that guide the direction and character of future development.
 Policies set forth a framework for action and form the basis upon which more detailed development decisions may be made.
-Adoption of policies does not commit Northfield Township to any particular recommendation, but, rather provides guidance as to actions consistent with policy guidelines.
+Adoption of policies does not legally commit Northfield Township to any particular recommendation, but rather provides guidance as how to take action in the future.